gnugat/gnugat.github.io/_carew/posts/2014-01-29-sf2-di-component-by-example.md

 ## Wiring your application

-There's a fantastic conclusion we can deduce from the above section: we can reduce the lines of codes of our porjects simply by extracting object construction and putting it into configuration files.
+There's a fantastic conclusion we can deduce from the above section: we can reduce the lines of codes of our projects simply by extracting object construction and putting it into configuration files.

 Object construction is part of the "wiring layer" of your application: it